 - Open up the bag and pour it into a bowl.

 - Count how many candies there are of each color.

-- If you are doing other bags of candy, open then up and do the same thing.
+- If you are testing other bags of candy, open them up and do the same thing.

 Results and Conclusion